Book Review: “The Gathering Storm: Secularism, Culture, and the Church by Al Mohler”

 Larry Harwood

 Dr. Larry D. Harwood is a layman in the Anglican Church in North America in Wisconsin.
 He is Professor Emeritus of Philosophy and History at Viterbo University and the author ofMedieval Civilization: Formation, Fruition, Finality and Fall (2016), and two collections of short stories, Sacred in a Secular Age (2020) and Struggle in a Secular Age (2013).
 Harwood has in preparation an historical novel of religious migration set in contemporary China and America and entitled The Bicyclists.
-His book Mad About Belief: Religion in the Life and Thought of Bertrand Russell will be published in 2021.
+His book Mad About Belief: Religion in the Life and Thought of Bertrand Russell was published in 2024.

 'Book Review: “The Gathering Storm: Secularism, Culture, and the Church by Al Mohler”' has no comments